 The Cloak Of Shame

 Engaging with self-damaging behaviour(s) can leave us with a cloak of shame.
-We often feel say horrible things to ourselves, far worse than anything anyone else could ever say to us.
+We often say horrible things to ourselves, far worse than anything anyone else could ever say to us.

 Other people’s responses to self-damaging behaviours can be harsh.
 Many people who’ve used a self-damaging behaviour have been treated badly or spoken to in a hurtful way.
 These judgements and words can come from friends, family, strangers, medical professionals, employers, colleagues… just about anyone.
 This adds weight to our cloak of shame.